Strategic research areas

 Area: Climate changes

-Even though we already have sufficient knowledge of climate change today to justify emission reduction actions, there is still a need to better understand the uncertainties that remain in assessing climate change and its consequences.
+Even though we already have sufficient knowledge of climate change today to justify emission reduction actions, there is still a need to understand better the uncertainties that remain in assessing climate change and its consequences

 Coordinator: Lund University.